oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
 Note: When provided, 'serviceAccountKeyFile' field must not be provided.
 * `session_mode` - The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `should_use_jndi` - If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
-* `should_use_resource_principal` - Indicates that the user intents to connect to the instance through resource principal.
+* `should_use_resource_principal` - Specifies that the user intends to authenticate to the instance using a resource principal.
+Default: false
 * `should_validate_server_certificate` - If set to true, the driver validates the certificate that is sent by the database server.
 * `ssl_ca` - The base64 encoded certificate of the trusted certificate authorities (Trusted CA).
 The supported file formats are .pem and .crt.
 In case of MYSQL and POSTGRESQL connections it is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_cert` - Client Certificate - The base64 encoded content of a .pem or .crt file containing the client public key (for 2-way SSL).
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_client_keystash_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystash file is stored,  which contains the encrypted password to the key database file.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Note: When provided, 'sslClientKeystash' field must not be provided.
 * `ssl_client_keystoredb_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystore file stored,  which created at the client containing the server certificate / CA root certificate.
+This property is not supported for IBM Db2 for i, as client TLS mode is not available.

 	Note: When provided, 'sslClientKeystoredb' field must not be provided.
 * `ssl_crl` - The base64 encoded list of certificates revoked by the trusted certificate authorities (Trusted CA).
 Note: This is an optional property and only applicable if TLS/MTLS option is selected.
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_key_password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the password is stored for the cert inside of the Keystore.
 In case it differs from the KeyStore password, it should be provided.
 Note: When provided, 'sslKeyPassword' field must not be provided.
 * `ssl_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the Client Key